Raathigesh/dazzle/README.md

 $ npm install react-dazzle --save
 ```

-## Dazzle me (aka Demo)
+## Dazzle me
 Here is a demo.
-Widgets shows fake data but they look damn cool, So what do you care!
+Widgets shows fake data but they look damn cool though.

 ###### [Sample is available here.]()